jfir/jfir.github.io/_posts/2022-10-01-The Ultimate Markdown Cheat Sheet.md

 In this post, you’ll learn all the Markdown’s major commands that will help you create an awesome **GitHub README**, a **NOTEBOOK**, or a **WEB PAGE** like the one you are reading.

+#### Markdown File Extension

+We can create a file with different extensions for markdown files

+.markdown
+.md
+.mkd
+.mkdown
+.text
+.mdown

+---

 #### Paragraphs

 If you need a hard line break, put two or more spaces at the end of a line.